bradwestness/bradwestness.github.io/_posts/2019/2019-02-05-tuesdays-with-bernie-no-9-markets.md

 as action, too), I do think it's really a feature and not a bug for the casual observer.

-As a six or seven year old attending a meaningless regular-season afternoon game between the Brewers and some other mathematically eliminated NL team, I wasn't exactly given to closely watch every pitch.
-But I did have a blast moving around from section to section, glove in hand, debating with my brothers about the best spot to maybe catch a foul ball.
+As a six or seven year old attending a meaningless regular-season afternoon game between the Brewers and some other mathematically eliminated team, I wasn't exactly given to closely watching every pitch.
+But I did have a blast moving around from section to section, glove in hand, debating with my brothers about the best spot to catch a foul ball.

-Every so often, the bat would crack and the crowd would snap to attention to watch a long, loud out, or stretch out your arm to catch a foul that wound up landing six sections away.
+Every so often, the bat would crack and the crowd would snap to attention to watch a long, loud out, or you'd stretch out your arm to try and catch a foul that wound up landing six sections away.
 You'd sing along to "Hit the Road Jack" whenever the Brewers chased the opposing starting pitcher.

-If you were really lucky, you might even see Bernie take the plunge once or twice, releasing a boquet of blue and yellow balloons into the summer sky.
+And if you were really lucky, you might even see Bernie take the plunge once or twice, releasing a boquet of blue and yellow balloons into the summer sky.